EXPLAINER: How Trump ignored advisers, spread election lies

 The committee also obtained a recording of Trump adviser Steve Bannon, who told associates the week before the election that “what Trump’s gonna do is just declare victory, right?
 He’s gonna declare victory.
 But that doesn’t mean he’s a winner.
 He’s just gonna say he’s a winner.”

 Trump had spent months demonizing mail voting, which swelled in popularity during the COVID-19 pandemic.
 The then-president also insisted the only way he would lose the election would be by massive voter fraud.
-When Trump did declare victory early in the morning the day after Election Day, he exploited a quirk in vote counting in which in-person votes that leaned GOP were tallied first, putting him temporarily ahead.
+When Trump did declare victory early in the morning the day after Election Day, he exploited a quirk in vote counting in which in-person votes, which leaned GOP, were tallied first, putting him temporarily ahead.
 He demanded that local election officials stop counting outstanding ballots, which leaned Democratic.

 “President Trump’s decision to declare victory falsely on election night and, unlawfully, to call for the vote counting to stop, was not a spontaneous decision,” the committee wrote in the executive summary for its report.
 “It was premeditated.”